TheForsakenSoldier/comp-assesment/README.md

 # Project: TheForsakenSoldier/comp-assesment

-Welcome to the repository for the `comp-assesment` project!
-This project is a comprehensive assessment of various programming concepts and techniques.
-It is designed to be a friendly and informative resource for anyone interested in learning more about these topics.
+Welcome to the repository for the comp-assesment project!
+This project is a comprehensive assessment tool designed to provide a financial outlook over a company based on a specific ticker.
+It is designed to be a friendly and informative resource for anyone interested in understanding the financial health of a company.

 ## Project Structure